discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/04-outlets.md

 Inside the `<template>` you can use handlebars syntax to render simple HTML, dynamic content, and other components.
 We'll cover a few things here, but [The Ember Guides](https://guides.emberjs.com/release/components/) are the best place to learn more about the syntax and everything that's possible.

-To access javascript variables from inside the template, you can wrap your variable name in double curly brackets.
+To access JavaScript variables from inside the template, you can wrap your variable name in double curly brackets.
 That's the technique we used in the earlier chapters:

 ```gjs
 const currentUser = api.getCurrentUser();